DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to the organizers of the DiCOVA 2021 Challenge for their efforts in providing the participants with data and a platform for the competition.
+We are appreciative to the DiCOVA 2021 Challenge organizers for their efforts in providing participants with data and a platform for the competition.
 And, this research is supported by the China Scholarship Council (No. 202006060162).